Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 Christa Houser described what Bhajan would call “psychic surgery.”
 It amounted to him very intensely screaming at his students.
 He would yell terrible things she said.
 “You cock-sucking, mother-fucking…just really perverted stuff at a very loud volume.”
 She said they were perfectly nice people who were subjected to his attacks.
 “It was total verbal abuse, total crudity.”

-Pamela Sarah Dyson also noted the verbal abuse in her book.
+Pamela Sahara Dyson also noted the verbal abuse in her book.
 “I had often witnessed his verbal assaults on Bibiji, or Sat Simran or Soorya — they were his usual whipping posts.
 I was always offended by that behavior of his, and when I had private conversations with him, challenging those harsh and angry tirades, he would dismiss it as his way of teaching them.”

 Jessica Canter said Bhajan berated her frequently.
 “He yelled at people regularly and I saw him hit people at times.”
-Those around her would justify Canter’s abuse by telling each other Bhajan was “helping her become more spiritually enlightened.”
+Those around her would justify Canter’s abuse by telling each other Bhajan was, “helping her become more spiritually enlightened.”

 On one occasion Bhajan demanded that she and Antion immediately drive several hours from San Diego to Los Angeles.
 At great inconvenience to themselves, they drove there as quickly as they could.
 Once they arrived he told them “I could do whatever I want with you,” with a “really scornful” attitude Elandra said.
 He then “started hitting Antion with a stick over and over again all up and down over his body.”